 Despite the name, the Greek mirage cocktail isn't a trick of the eyes.
 The light green cocktail combines an array of unexpected flavors into a delicious, refreshing sip.

-Bartenders mixing Greek mirage cocktails need fresh mint leaves, lemon, cucumber, sugar, vodka, and ouzo.
+Bartenders mixing Greek mirage cocktails need fresh mint leaves, lemon, cucumber, sugar,

 The recipe calls for some muddling but otherwise mixes together easily.

 The Greek revolution shooter combines three ingredients into one sweet cocktail.
 The bright red drink is perfect for beginner bartenders hoping to expand their menu.